mine-cetinkaya-rundel/sta101-s16/Logistics/Emails_to_students/welcome_email.md

 **Subject:** Welcome to Sta 101: Data Analysis and Statistical Inference!

 **Email text:** Adjust as needed.
 For example, no clickers for summer courses, or no note about waitlist if there isn't a waitlist for your class.
+Also insert due dates, links, and access code for pre-test and getting to know you survey.
 And, obviously, update your name at the end.

 Hi class,